-THE same evening Jane left Aunt Dumpford's boarding house and took a room in a house kept by 'Old Sack,' one of the girls was taken with a fit of delirium tremens, or of some nervous disease closely resembling that.
-Aunt Dumpford heard the outcry in the girl's room just after the city clocks had told the hour of midnight, and hastened to see what the matter was.
-The girl, whose name was Josephine Morse, met the housekeeper at the door, and gazed wildly upon her.
-Aunt Dumpford had witnessed so many tragical scenes that terview she had with her father, and all she was not frightened; but the wild stare of Josephine's eyes, struck her fixed upon.
+THE same evening Jane left Aunt Dumpford's boarding house and took a room in a house kept by 'Old Sack,' and sorrowful, as she really felt.
+He one of the girls was taken with a fit of delirium tremens, or of some nervous did not know how to come at what he disease closely resembling that.
+Aunt Dumpford heard the outery in the girl's room just after the city clocks had told the hour of midnight, and hastened to see what the matter was.
+The girl, whose name was Josephine Morse, met tially engaged a house and intended to the housekeeper at the door, and gazed wildly upon her.
+Aunt Dumpford had Ida informed her mother of the in- witnessed so many tragical scenes that terview she had with her father, and all she was not frightened; but the wild that he said.
+The mother's course was stare of Josephine's eyes, struck her fixed upon.
 She had not a doubt of with some terror, and she was about to her husband's guilt, and governed her- step back lest the girl in her wild fury might inflict upon her some bodily in-The Widow Sackton greeted Jane in jury.
-She had not retreated but a few the morning with smiles, and inquired steps before Josephine sprang forward and threw her arms about the house- 'The serpent's are after us, and death can only save us from their terrible and art within her power, and made her deadly fangs!' exclaimed Josephine, plunging a dagger into Miss Dumpand thrusting the same instrument reeking with the housekeeper's blood, into her own heart. deep, and dangerous.
+She had not retreated but a few the morning with smiles, and inquired steps before Josephine sprang forward how she rested.
+The poor girl really and threw her arms about the house- .
+'The serpent's are after us, and death and thrusting the same instrument reeking with the housekeeper's blood, into her own heart.

+deep, and dangerous.